Real Estate Education

 At $7,100 net per transaction, you need approximately 14 transactions to reach $100,000 in take-home income.

 South Florida's above-average home prices make the math more favorable than most U.S. markets.
-If your average sale is $550,000 (realistic in Palm Beach County or Miami-Dade's luxury-adjacent markets), and you're on a 75/25 split:
+If your average sale is $550,000 (realistic in Palm Beach County or Miami-Dade's luxury-adjacent markets) and you are on a 75/25 split, the numbers look like this:

 - Commission (3%): $16,500